DPF Award 2025: L'Burn wins with innovative approach to burnout in women

 Burnout takes a severe human toll.
 On average, individuals suffering from burnout are unable to work for nearly 18 months.
 Of those who return to work, more than 40% relapse within two years, and 92% continue to struggle with cognitive impairments, extreme fatigue, and physical ailments.

 Despite its recognition by the World Health Organization (WHO), burnout is still not officially classified as a disease in Belgium and France.
-This lack of recognition leads to delays in diagnosis and treatment, exacerbating the situation.
-The estimated annual cost of burnout to European society is 240 billion euros.
+This lack of recognition leads to delays in diagnosis and treatment, further complicating the issue.
+The annual cost of burnout to European society is estimated at €240 billion.

 From personal experience to the first association for women with burnout